chioettop/metis_star_utils/README.md

 ## Installation
 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have Python installed.

-1. Donwload the source code of the script from this site: use the green *Code* button or clone the repository with `git clone...`
+1. Download the source code of the script from this site: use the green *Code* button or clone the repository with `git clone...`

 1. Open a conda console and go to the directory where you downloaded the source code.